jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 ~/ctf/htb/chaos λ searchsploit -x 46201
 ```

 Reading through the exploit notes, we do in fact see this affects lower versions.
 The exploit allows for remote command execution (RCE), but one must be authorized first.
 We may be able to use this later, but without credentials to the webmin login portal it won't do us much good.
-I looked for dovecot and apache exploits for the listed versions, but didn't find much either.
+I looked for dovecot and apache exploits for the versions nmap returned, but didn't find anything to help us.

 Since we didn't find anything on the homepages, let's use gobuster to spider the website and look for sub-directories: